Joe Bell (footballer): Viking

 On 10 January 2020, Bell signed a three-year contract with Viking in the Norwegian Eliteserien.

 Brøndby IF

-On transfer-deadline day, 31 January 2022, Bell signed a 4½-year contract with reigning Danish Superliga champions Brøndby IF.
+On transfer deadline day, 31 January 2022, Bell signed a four-and-a-half-year contract with reigning Danish Superliga champions Brøndby IF.

 Return to Viking

 On 29 August 2023, Bell returned to Viking, signing a four-year contract with the club.
+He was named in the Eliteserien Team of the Year as Viking won the 2025 Eliteserien.

 International career

 U17

 Bell was selected for the New Zealand U17 national team that played in the 2015 FIFA U-17 World Cup in Chile.
 He played in two of the group games, a 0–0 draw with Syria and a 2–1 win over Paraguay.
 As well as their loss to Brazil in the Round of 16 with a stoppage-time penalty seeing them eliminated from the competition.

 U20

 Bell has played for and captained the New Zealand U20 national team.
 Playing in the 2018 OFC U-19 Championship where he was the tournament MVP and they qualified for the 2019 FIFA U-20 World Cup in Poland.
 He has also played and captained the team at the 2017 FIFA U-20 World Cup in South Korea.